tomerraviv95/higher-mid-bands-localization/README.md

 #### System parameters

-* dimensions - number of dimensions in the simulation.
-Either 'Two' or 'Three'.
 * ue_pos - the 2d/3d position of the ue.
 For example, [10,10] in 2d.
 * L - number of paths in the simulation, including LOS.
 You need to introduce additional scattering objects if you wish to have more than 5 paths.
 * B - number of BSs by which localization is done.
 You need to introduce additional ones in the bs script if you wish to have more than 3.